Active Learning for Planet Habitability Classification under Extreme Class Imbalance: Results

 \subsection{Active learning performance}

-To evaluate the effectiveness of AL relative to passive data acquisition, we compared a random sampling baseline with an uncertainty-driven margin sampling strategy using the same classifier architecture, initialization, and evaluation protocol.
-All results reported in this section are aggregated over 20 independent runs with different random seeds to mitigate stochastic effects arising from seed selection and model initialization.
-The learning dynamics are summarized in Figure \ref{fig:performance}, which shows the evolution of recall, precision, F1-score, and balanced accuracy as a function of the number of labeled instances.
+To evaluate the effectiveness of AL relative to passive data acquisition, we compared a random sampling baseline with an uncertainty-driven margin sampling strategy.
+The learning dynamics are summarized in Figure~\ref{fig:performance}, which shows the evolution of recall, precision, F1-score, and balanced accuracy as a function of the number of labeled instances.
 Shaded regions indicate the inter-run variability, quantified as one standard deviation around the mean.
-Performance is reported every five queried instances to reduce noise and to emphasize trends at a scale relevant for annotation budgeting.
+A horizontal reference level is included to indicate the performance of the XGBoost classifier trained on the full labeled training pool.

 From the earliest stages of the learning process, margin-based querying substantially outperforms random sampling in terms of recall.
 With only 20 labeled instances (the initial seed set), both strategies start from comparable performance levels.
-However, after a small number of AL queries, the margin strategy rapidly identifies informative samples near the classifier's decision boundary, leading to a sharp increases in recall.
+However, after a small number of AL queries, the margin strategy rapidly identifies informative samples near the classifier's decision boundary, leading to a sharp increase in recall.
 The early-recall statistic, computed after the first evaluation interval, reaches 0.925 for margin sampling compared to 0.459 for random sampling, demonstrating a more than twofold improvement in the recovery of potentially habitable planets under severe label scarcity.
 As additional instances are acquired, the superiority of margin sampling persists across all reported metrics.
-Precision and F1-score increase steadily, indicating that the gain in recall is not achieved at the expense of excessive false positives.
+Precision and F1-score increase steadily.
 By the later stages of the budget, the margin strategy converges to high and stable performance, with late-stage precision and F1-scores both reaching approximately 0.929.
-In contrast, random sampling exhibits slower improvement and substantially larger variance across runs, reflecting its inefficiency in prioritizing informative observations in an imbalanced setting.
+In contrast, random sampling exhibits slower improvement and substantially larger variance across runs.